likebike/PyHPy/input.example/index.html.md

 I chose to build this framework on top of [Mako](http://www.makotemplates.org/) for the following reasons:

 * Mako can produce any kind of output -- not just webpages.
-Therefore, you can use MakoFW for any kind of static output generation.
+Therefore, you can use PyHPy for any kind of static output generation.
 (I like general solutions.)

 * [Powerful Template Inheritence](http://docs.makotemplates.org/en/latest/inheritance.html).
 Makes it easy to create consistent, scalable websites, no matter how large your site gets.